 By Jamie Gold | Campaign for Action | 2/1/2018

-Des Moines Area Community College (DMACC) and the University of Iowa have entered into a new agreement to allow DMACC Nursing graduates to seamlessly transfer to finish their Bachelors of Nursing Science (BSN) degree from the University of Iowa (UI) in one year.
-The agreement is called “RN to BSN 3+1.”
+The University of Iowa College of Nursing and North Iowa Area Community College (NIACC) have entered into a new agreement to allow NIACC nursing graduates to seamlessly transfer to the University of Iowa (UI) and complete their Bachelors of Nursing Science (BSN) degree in one year.